Introduction

 Libor Transition Impact - An Introduction

 Given LIBOR’s historically central role in financial markets, fixed income issuers did not anticipate permanent LIBOR cessation – despite issues relating to rate manipulation and lack of underlying transaction activity – until the Financial Conduct Authority (FCA) announced that it would no longer compel/persuade panel banks to submit rates.
 Consequently, legacy fixed income contracts were drafted with fallback language that only provides for short-term LIBOR disruptions (e.g., LIBOR screen page unavailability on Reuters or Bloomberg due to a technical malfunction) and are unsuitable for permanent LIBOR unavailability.
-It is clear that while these fallback terms can be used for a short period of time without a major impact to either party to a financial contract, they are unworkable as a long-term solution to address the Libor transition impact.
+It is clear that while these fallback terms can be used temporarily without major consequences, they are unworkable as a long-term solution to address the impact of LIBOR transition.

 Newer issuances, however, have incorporated (1) ARRC-recommended (USD LIBOR-referenced contracts) hardwired benchmark replacement waterfalls and benchmark replacement adjustments, (2) pre-cessation triggers and (3) permanent cessation triggers into their indentures.
 Holders of these instruments are, therefore, relatively well prepared for LIBOR cessation.